duhan

 Tab widgets in real life.

-It’s end-to-end simple.
 You just need to combine at least 2 widgets together and put buttons above for navigating between them.
-Typically, these widgets display products in sliders.
+Generally, these widgets display products in sliders.

-Often 10 products for each widget shown on average.
-If product images are too big, or in incorrect format, loading time of images is getting longer.
-As far as I can see this is not a problem for a widget that contains 10-15 products.
-Most devices can handle this.
-But we can make it better.
-Ah, tab widgets, hang on we are getting there.
+Each product has image(s).
+If product images are too big or in incorrect format, loading time of images is getting longer.
 If you were the developer, how would you handle this?
 Let’s start with the basics.

 You can add loading="lazy" and decoding="async" to off-screen products.
-And vice versa to initial ones.
-If available, you can use .webp or .avif image format.
+You can use .webp or .avif image format.
 Also if you know the available space for the product cards, you can specify inital width and height, it helps with CLS.
 With these methods, each image will be loaded when its turn comes.
 If the widget is not in above the fold area, we can add intersection observers to images or directly widgets.
 But for widgets, we need to think different.
 Let’s imagine you have on-demand code structure.
 This on-demand structure are simply trigger based widgets.
 They render only if you make requests (or function calls, depends on your structure).

 Trigger Based Widgets